 All faculty members in all courses must take official class attendance at least through the end of the official add/drop period each term.
 Attendance at all courses is strongly encouraged as attendance is an important part of learning.
 Note that failure to attend class does not constitute an official withdrawal from that class.
-Class attendance is a prerogative of each individual faculty member. - 1.
-Faculty members must include a course attendance policy in their syllabi. - 2.
-Students are expected to be present at regularly scheduled class meetings, particularly their scheduled classes immediately preceding and following the Thanksgiving, Christmas, and spring breaks.
+Class attendance is a prerogative of each individual faculty member.

+- 1. Faculty members must include a course attendance policy in their syllabi. - Students are expected to be present at regularly scheduled class meetings, particularly their scheduled classes immediately preceding and following the Thanksgiving, Christmas, and spring breaks.
 Judgments regarding what constitutes reasonable cause for absence are the prerogative of the individual faculty member. - 3.
 Minor children of faculty or students are not permitted in the classroom during regularly scheduled class meetings. - 4.
 Should a student be required to miss a class for reasons beyond his or her control, it is the student's responsibility to notify the faculty member promptly.
 Failure to attend class does not constitute a course withdrawal. - 5.
 All faculty members are required to keep attendance records during the official add/drop period.
 Student absences may have a deleterious effect on the student's grades or continuing eligibility for financial assistance.
 Students whose attendance becomes unsatisfactory to the extent of adversely affecting their course performance may incur academic penalties as applied by the faculty member. - 6.
 Attendance is taken during the add/drop period in every course offered in every location at Saint Leo University.
-Attendance is taken for the purpose of establishing a SLU UNDERGRADUATE CATALOG 2012-2013 3: Undergraduate Policies and Procedures 55 student's enrollment in a specific course so that Title IV funds may be disbursed to the student.
+Attendance is taken for the purpose of establishing a student's enrollment in a specific course so that Title IV funds may be disbursed to the student.
 No Title IV funds are given to a student who has not attended class during the add/drop period.
 Students who do not attend at least one meeting of the course during the add/drop period will have their registration for that course canceled and the record of their registration in that course deleted.
-A deleted record due to a student's failure to attend the class during the add/drop period may have an adverse effect on the student's financial aid 7.
+A deleted record due to a student's failure to attend the class during the add/drop period may have an adverse effect on the student's financial aid. - 7.
 In the case of absences caused by University-sponsored activities, students are allowed to make up such portions of work missed, including examinations, as the faculty member deems necessary.
 Students are expected to make necessary arrangements before the planned absence from class and are responsible for all material covered during their absence.

-Attendance Policy for Student-Athletes Student-athletes are excused from classes when representing the University in an official athletic contest.
+Attendance Policy for Student-Athletes

+Student-athletes are excused from classes when representing the University in an official athletic contest.
 Student-athletes cannot be penalized and will be allowed to make up any and all work missed due to representing the University; however, student-athletes are expected to make necessary arrangements beforehand and are responsible for all material covered during their absence.

 For a home contest, student-athletes will be excused no more than 2 hours prior to the start of the contest.
-Student-athletes may not miss class for practices, scrimmages, or off-season contests.
-Notification of Missed Class It will be the responsibility of the head coach or his or her designee of each sport to notify the student-athlete's professors, via e-mail, one week in advance of the missed class.
-The e-mail will be titled "Student-Athlete Absence" and include the following: date, departure time, return date, and travel roster.
-If there is any adjustment to a travel roster, the coach will notify the professors before departing.
-The coach will copy the student-athlete on the e-mails.
-It will still be the responsibility of the student-athlete to meet with the professor prior to the absence and turn in all required work and reschedule any missed assignments.
-Classification of Undergraduate Students Students are classified according to the number of credits earned.
-Listed below are the requirements for the respective classifications: Freshman-a student with fewer than 30 earned credits.
-Sophomore-a student with at least 30 and fewer than 60 earned credits.
-Junior-a student with at least 60 and fewer than 90 earned credits.
-Senior-a student with at least 90 earned credits.
-Special-a non-degree-seeking student.
+Student-athletes may not miss class for practices, scrimmages, or non-championship segment contests with the exception of gold, tennis, and cross country.